Data manager

 1919

 Data takes a lot of storage and not all types of events are necessary to keep forever.
-In order to keep your usage under control, it is possible to set up the automatic expiration of events after a certain period of time.
-By default, session_start and sesion_end are set to expire after 3 months and page_visit after 30 days.
+To keep your usage under control, you can set up the automatic expiration of events after a certain period of time.
+By default, session_start and session_end are set to expire after 3 months, and page_visit after 30 days.
 Other events are kept forever unless you change the setting.

 1155